 Regional differences in cuisine were also affected by the cultures and religions of local folk.
 In particular, meat dishes would not be made with pork by the Muslims and meat would be avoided altogether on the fasting days of the Christians.

-That said, there were many dishes that were a common point and could be found throughout the various parts of Turkey and the Empire.
-One example is the sweet dish; Aşure, also known as Noah’s pudding.
-Aşure could be one of the oldest known recipes on the planet as it was originally made with the leftover ingredients on Noah’s Ark after the flood.
+That said, many dishes were a common point and could be found throughout the various parts of Turkey and the Empire.
+One example is the sweet dish, Aşure, also known as Noah’s pudding.
+Aşure could be one of the oldest known recipes on the planet, as it was originally made with the leftover ingredients on Noah’s Ark after the flood.

 From 1299 to 1923, there was an immense advancement of culinary practices during the era of the Ottomans.
-From what was a more basic diet than that of the Seljuks, came a great development of Turkish cuisine and the kitchens that it was prepared in.
+From what was a more basic diet than that of the Seljuks came a great development of Turkish cuisine and the kitchens in which it was prepared.

 In modern times, it is a well-known fact that the Mediterranean diet is one of the healthiest ways of eating.
 In fact, from the Mediterranean to the Middle East, the consumption of olive oil, yoghurt, fish, and lamb has developed into a lifestyle with numerous health benefits.